 All of our classes are suitable for people who are new to Buddhism, and also those who wish to deepen their experience within a lively and supportive community.
 It is more productive if you can attend the complete course each time, but it is also fine to drop in when your circumstances allow.

 Following Government advice, we have sadly made the decision to cancel our face-to-face classes, until allowed to meet again.
 We are using Zoom, an online meetings platform, to continue the classes.
-If you are interested in joining us in this way just follow the links on the home page describing the course.
+If you are interested in joining us in this way just follow the links on the home page to the one describing the course.
 It is easy to use, but if you have any problems, contact Sandra at firstname.lastname@example.org and she will try her best to help.
 There are more detailed instructions at the bottom of this page.

 These are all offered cost free – please enjoy.